gem5/website/_pages/documentation/contributing_beginners_guide.md

 the change by going to your change in Gerrit, clicking `Download` and executing one of the listed commands.

-When your new change is uploaded via the `git push` commad, the reviewers will re-review the change to ensure you have incorporated their suggested improvements.
+When your new change is uploaded via the `git push` command, the reviewers will re-review the change to ensure you have incorporated their suggested improvements.
 The reviewers may suggest more improvements and, in this case, you will have to incorporate them using the same process as above. **This process is therefore iterative, and it may therefore take several cycles until the patch is in a state in which the reviewers are happy**.
-Please do not be detered, it is very common for a change to require several iterations.
+Please do not be deterred, it is very common for a change to require several iterations.

 ## Submit and merge